andrey31453/mf_setup/goals.md

 <!-- hot fix -->

-is_need not work
-package json not rewrite
-not all data for prettier
+not data for prettier
+@d webpack not work
 Create_M_File rewrite dir-file